HynekPetrak/bitnami-docker-openldap/README.md

+# Don't use this fork

+Don't use this fork in production.
+This docker is made intentionally insecure by removing ACL.

 # What is OpenLDAP?

 > [OpenLDAP](https://openldap.org/) is the open-source solution for LDAP (Lightweight Directory Access Protocol).
 It is a protocol used to store and retrieve data from a hierarchical directory structure such as in databases.